Want More Precious Metals News? Subscribe to Our Podcast!

 Coming up Greg Weldon of Weldon Financial joins me to talk about precious metals and other commodities.
 Greg has some interesting things to share about inflation taking hold in 2018, what kind of year he thinks it’ll be for gold and silver.
 Plus, you’ll find out which precious metal this veteran commodities trader is most excited about.
 Don’t’ miss my interview with Greg Weldon, coming up after this week’s market update.

 Well, the big mover in alternative asset markets this week has been Bitcoin.
-On Thursday, the crypto-currency plunged to $9,000 and has continued lower today.
+On Thursday, the cryptocurrency price plunged to $9,000 and has continued lower today.
 Bitcoin has now lost more than half its value since peaking at just over $19,000 last December.

 The wild price swings make it difficult for Bitcoin to function as a true alternative currency.
 Merchants are wary of holding bitcoins for any length of time, and few dare sign any contracts that require payment in bitcoin.
 No one knows what the upside potential or downside risk is for a Bitcoin.
 It could just as easily double or lose another 50% of its value in the next month.
 While there is some reason to be optimistic about the sector over the long term, there’s no guarantee that Bitcoin or any given cryptocurrency will retain any value at all.